 **Content Warning: Talk of self harm and mental health issues.**

-A poignant meditation on some of her darkest hours; Constance Keane – aka Fears – has shared her latest single, ‘two_’.
-The experimental pop artist has transformed her struggles with self harm into a gently cathartic new offering, specially commissioned for the Northern Ireland Mental Health Arts Festival.
+A poignant meditation on some of her darkest hours, Constance Keane aka Fears has shared her latest single ‘two_’.
+The experimental pop artist has transformed her struggles with self-harm into a gentle, cathartic new offering, specially commissioned for the Northern Ireland Mental Health Arts Festival.

-Today marks the beginning of Mental Health Awareness Week here in the UK & Northern Ireland, and Fears is helping to raise awareness of this with the self-directed accompanying video for ‘two_’.
+Today marks the beginning of Mental Health Awareness Week here in the UK & Northern Ireland and Fears is helping to raise awareness of this with the self-directed accompanying video for her track.
 The visuals feature repurposed footage of Fears and her family, depicting the non-linear path of recovery from trauma.
-Fears tenderly reveals in her lyrics: “If not for my family / I’d never have healed”, a sentiment that strikes the heartstrings, but soothes the nerves.
+She tenderly confesses in her lyrics “If not for my family / I’d never have healed,” a sentiment that’s reflected in the footage she’s chosen to share.

 For many who suffer with mental health issues, the road to recovery requires immense amounts of patience and a huge shift in perspective.
 Fears extrapolates on this further: “For me, there is no final point where I’ve ‘gotten better’.
 I am better than I was before, but ‘better’ isn’t a destination.
 It’s about learning, maintenance and forging trust in myself.”